 Step 4: Pull tight

-Once weighted, this simple hitch seats very tightly and can be quite difficult to untie, especially with thinner rope and paracord.
+Once weighted, the two half-hitches is tight.
+It’s simple, but it can be quite difficult to untie, especially with thinner rope and paracord.

 The Tautline Hitch

-Unlike the Two Half Hitch, the Tautline Hitch is easy to untie.
-When it is not weighted, you can adjust its placement on your line easily, making it an ideal hitch for lashing down your tent, tarp, or any other situation where you might need to adjust the length of your line.
+Unlike the two half-hitches, the tautline hitch is easy to untie.
+When it is not weighted, you can easily adjust its placement on your line.
+This makes it an ideal hitch for lashing down your tent or tarp.
+It is also useful in situations where you need to adjust the length of your line.

-Step 1: Wrap the string around the pin and behind itself
+Step 1: Encircle the paracord around the pin and behind itself

-Step 2: Wrap the string over itself and through the loop two times
+Step 2: Wrap the paracord over itself and through the loop two times

-With the Tautline unweighted, slide your hitch up and down the line.
-It should move freely.
-Then pull tightly on your rope and it should cinch in place wherever you currently have it on the line.
+With the tautline unweighted, slide your hitch up and down the line.
+It should move without restrictions.
+Pull your paracord tight to cinch it in place on the line.

 The Slippery Hitch

-The Slippery Hitch is ideal for any situation where you may need to untie your hitch quickly.
+The slippery hitch is ideal for situations when you need to untie your hitch fast.
 When fastened over an object, the hitch holds strong.
-But once the object is removed, a simple tug on the string undoes it.
+But once the object is removed, a simple tug on the paracord will undo it.

 Step 1: Make two loops in your line (inverse to each other)